pfefferle/autonomie/readme.txt

 * micormats (v2): hAudio and hMedia
 * microdata: http://schema.org/MediaObject

+= IndieWeb Specs =

+* [Webactions](https://indieweb.org/webactions) - A web action is the interface and user experience of taking a specific discrete action, across the web, from one site to another site or application.

 = What are the WordPress features supported by Autonomie? =

 Autonomie supports: